The Mole (American TV series): Season 6

-Future
+Season 7

+A seventh season, which is the second season by Netflix, premiered on June 28, 2024.
+The season was hosted by Ari Shapiro and set in Malaysia.

+History

 Following the conclusion of Season 5 of The Mole, ABC did not comment on its consideration for a sixth season.
 On April 8, 2009, they announced that the show had been cancelled.
 Fans have also created their own private site to encourage the signing of an online petition, e-mailing ABC executives, as well as sending "lemon-heads" to ABC headquarters in New York.
 (This is in reference to an occurrence on the fifth season of the show.)
 The latter of these techniques for being noticed is in reference to the successful revival of the television drama Jericho on CBS by bombarding their offices with packages of peanuts.
 On May 3, 2021, BuzzerBlog posted an article seeming to confirm that a show known as The Insider on casting sites is likely a new season of The Mole filming in Australia in June and July 2021.
 Netflix added seasons 1 and 2 of The Mole to its US streaming library in June 2021, leading to speculation they will air a new season of the series.
 In a three-week release, the reboot of The Mole launched on Netflix on October 7, 2022.
 In February 2023, Netflix renewed the series for a seventh season.